google/grr-doc/maintaining-and-tuning/monitoring.md

     grr_server --component worker -p Monitoring.http_port=44453
     ```

+    Note: Custom monitoring port assignment is only required because the ports would clash when
+    running multiple GRR components on one machine.
+Prometheus requires to know which type of
+    component listens on which ports.
+If you use `Monitoring.http_port_max`, make sure that only one
+    type of GRR components (e.g. only workers) listen on a given range of ports.

 1. Open [http://localhost:44451/metrics](http://localhost:44451/metrics) in your browser.
 You should
 see a plain-text list of metrics.